josephryan/Hernandez_Ryan_2021_Recoding/README.md

 ### phylotocol_recodingextension_v1.1.pdf
 Changed the way we will perform simulations and calculations of compositional heterogeneity in section 2.3 of the phylotocol by using straightforward methods in P4 (Foster 2004).

+### phylotocol_recodingextension_v1.2.pdf
+Changed methods in section 2.3 because we could not adequately simulate and test compositional heterogeneity.
+We have changed the tree we will use for simulations and the method we will use to evaluate tree reconstructions.

 ### LICENSE
     Copyright (C) 2018, Hernandez and Ryan